Eglin Air Force Auxilliary Field #9 (Hurlburt Field), Florida

 The 1st SOW mobilized into a fighting force during Operation URGENT FURY in October 1983.
 The 1st SOW's AC-130H Spectre gunships and MC-130 Combat Talons deployed to the island of Grenada.
 On board the MC-130s were Army rangers and a combat control team.
 The purpose was to go in and rescue the American medical students and other Americans on the island.
 The success of the mission threw the 1st SOW into the limelight and drew national attention for months.

 The 2nd Air Division was inactivated Feb.
-1, 1987, and the headquarters for 23rd Air Force moved to Hurlburt Field from Scott Air Force Base, Ill., Aug.
+1, 1987, and the headquarters for 23rd Air Force moved to Hurlburt Field from Scott Air Force Base, Illinois, Aug.
 1, 1987.

 The 1st SOW was mobilized for Operation JUST CAUSE in December 1989.
 All five flying squadrons under the 1st SOW deployed aircraft, aircrew, and support personnel to Panama.
 The 1723rd Special Tactics Squadron also participated.
 The purpose of the operation was to protect the lives of Americans and American interests under the Canal Treaty, to establish law and order, to restore democracy and to bring Panama's dictator, General Manuel Noriega, to justice.